St Leonard's Forest: The dragons

 There is also a legend of St. Leonard the Dragon Slayer. Æthelweard's Chronicle of 770AD mentions "Monstrous serpents were seen in the country of the Southern Angles that is called Sussex".
 St. Leonard was injured and Lilies of the Valley grow where his blood fell - an area of the forest is still called The Lily Beds.
 As a reward he requested that snakes be banished and the nightingales which interrupted his prayers should be silenced.
 However, dragons were still around in August 1614 as a pamphlet was published with the title "Discourse relating a strange and monstrous Serpent (or Dragon) lately discovered, and yet living, to the great Annoyance and divers Slaughters both of Men and Cattell, by his strong and violent Poyson.
 In Sussex, two miles from Horsam, in a Woode called St. Leonards Forrest, and thirtie miles from London, this present month of August, 1614".

-Today the only dragons are the public house at Colgate or the 2001 bronze dragon statue in Horsham Park and a wooden carved bench in the forest itself.
+Today the only dragons are the public house at Colgate, the 2001 bronze dragon statue in Horsham Park, the statue in the gardens of Horsham Museum, and a wooden carved bench in the forest itself.